All of our nights are amazing! That's why you can book any night of year with us. BUT THE BEST NIGHTS ARE the ones we call "BRYCE NIGHTS!"

 A: There isn't one or more such terms.
 So we (even the pros) just say a conjunction.
 Okay, in this 1 regard, I guess we agree with astrologers.

-BTW the most impressive conjunction (crescent Moon and all naked-eye visible planets will be grouped in 20 degrees of sky), that has ever occurred, in entire 6 billion year history of the Solar System AND will EVER occur, in the entire 8 billion year future (before our Sun explodes) will happen just after sunset on Sept 8, 2040.
+BTW the most impressive conjunction (crescent Moon and all naked-eye visible planets will be grouped in 20 degrees of sky), that has ever occurred in the entire 6-billion-year history of the Solar System AND will EVER occur in the entire 8-billion-year future (before our Sun explodes) will happen just after sunset on Sept 8, 2040.
 Tickets are not yet available because we haven't decided if they are going to be $10,000 or $1,000,000 each.
 Meh...
 What's a couple orders of magnitudes to astronomers anyway?

 Occultation (which includes Solar Eclipses):

 An occultation is a extra special kind of 2-body conjunction where Right Ascension (left & right) and Declination (up and down) are perfect enough that the closer object obscures the view of the distant one by passing in front of it.
-Another more common example than a Solar Eclipse, is when our Moon passes in front of other stars or ocassionally other planets.
+Another more common example than a Solar Eclipse is when our Moon passes in front of other stars or occasionally other planets.

 Transit: